DevOps

 Docker

-Docker Engine: Docker Engine is the core component of Docker, responsible for building, running, and managing containers.
-It includes the Docker daemon, a REST API for interaction, and the Docker CLI for command-line operations.
+Docker Engine is the key part.
+It builds, runs, and manages containers.
+It includes the Docker daemon, a REST API for interaction, and the Docker CLI for commands.

-Docker Hub: Docker Hub is a cloud-based repository where developers can find, share, and distribute Docker container images.
-It provides a vast library of pre-built images, making it easy to start with containerization.
+Docker Hub is a cloud repository.
+Here, devs can discover, share, and spread Docker container images.
+It has a big library of ready-made images, making containerization simple to begin.

 Containerd